aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi and needs VC++14 on the target computer to run.

-If you wish to build it anyway, install Python and py2exe, and then simply run setup.py py2exe
+If you wish to build it anyway, install Python (if it is not already installed) and you can run the following commands:

+    py devscripts/install_deps.py --include py2exe
-    py -m pip install -U py2exe -r requirements.txt py devscripts/make_lazy_extractors.py
+    py devscripts/make_lazy_extractors.py
-    py setup.py py2exe
+    py -m bundle.py2exe

 Related scripts

+-   devscripts/install_deps.py - Install dependencies for yt-dlp.
 -   devscripts/update-version.py - Update the version number based on
     current date.
 -   devscripts/set-variant.py - Set the build variant of the executable.